pubnub/pubnub-mcp-server/resources/sdk_docs/rust_configuration.md

 - with_config()
   - Type: PubNubConfig
-  - Default: data provided in the builder
+  - Default: Data provided in the builder
-  - Allows overwriting Keyset and user_id (useful for multiple builders).
+  - Overwrites Keyset and user_id.
+Useful when working with multiple builders.

 - with_retry_configuration()
   - Type: RequestRetryConfiguration
   - Default: RequestRetryConfiguration::None
-  - Custom reconnection parameters.
-You can exclude endpoint groups from retry policy.
+  - Custom reconnection policy.
+You can exclude endpoint groups from retry.
   - Values:
     - RequestRetryConfiguration::None
     - RequestRetryConfiguration::Linear { delay, max_retry, excluded_endpoints }
     - RequestRetryConfiguration::Exponential { min_delay, max_delay, max_retry, excluded_endpoints }
-  - excluded_endpoints: Some(Vec<Endpoint>), e.g., Some(vec![Endpoint::Publish]).
+  - excluded_endpoints: Some(vec![Endpoint::Publish]) etc. See SDK connection lifecycle.

 - with_cryptor()
   - Type: T: CryptoProvider
   - Default: n/a
-  - Crypto module for message encryption/decryption.
+  - Encryption/decryption module.
 See Encryption API.

 - with_heartbeat_value()
   - Type: u64
   - Default: 300
-  - Presence timeout (seconds).
-Min 20.
-If no heartbeat within this period, client marked inactive and a timeout event is emitted on presence channels.
+  - Presence timeout (how long the server considers the client alive).
+Min 20 seconds.
+Triggers timeout on presence channel if no heartbeat within this period.

 - with_heartbeat_interval()
   - Type: u64
   - Default: n/a
   - How often to send heartbeats.
-Recommended interval: (with_heartbeat_value() / 2) - 1.
-Min 0 (no announce).
+Typically (heartbeat_value / 2) - 1.
+Min 0 (no announcements).

 - with_suppress_leave_events()
   - Type: bool